We're sorry. The page you requested could not be found.

 Important Safety Information

-Corifact is contraindicated in individuals with known anaphylactic or severe systemic reactions to human plasma-derived products or to any component of Corifact or its components.
+Corifact is contraindicated in individuals with known anaphylactic or severe systemic reactions to human plasma-derived products.

 Hypersensitivity reactions may occur with Corifact.
 If there are signs of anaphylaxis or hypersensitivity reactions (including urticaria, rash, tightness of the chest, wheezing, and hypotension), immediately discontinue administration and institute appropriate treatment.